manitu85/manitu85/README.md

 ### 💻 &nbsp;About Me

 -  **Currently :** I've been learning React & Next js...
 I'm always curious to learn cutting edge technology.
 A bit enthusiast towards web development. :star:
--  **Professional Studies :** Professional Master in Human Resources.
+-  **Professional Studies :** Professional Master degree in Human Resources.
 Faculty of Organizational Sciences, University of Belgrade 🎓
 -  **Mindset :** First solve the problem, then write the code. :heart:
 -  **Hobbies :** Reading, Yoga & Music. :headphones:
 -  **Funfact :** Tall 202cm. (**i see the world as magical**) :sparkles: